 A good way to understand smart contracts is to compare the technology to a vending machine.
 Ordinarily, to complete a contract you’d go to an attorney, pay that attorney a fee, and wait to receive the document in question, whether a house closing agreement, a divorce decree, or any other “official” documentation.
 With the smart contract model, you simply drop a token into the vending machine–that is, the ledger–and your document (or candy bar) is provided to you, or deposited into your account.
 It’s a straightforward process requiring no additional intervention from anyone.

-This developer journey will show you how to use Hyperledger Composer to create a smart contract.
-You’ll execute the contracts on the blockchain app that you built in the first journey of this series.
-If you’ve already completed the previous journey, you know how useful Hyperledger Composer is for developing blockchain apps.
+This developer pattern will show you how to use Hyperledger Composer to create a smart contract.
+You’ll execute the contracts on the blockchain app that you built in the first pattern of this series.
+If you’ve already completed the previous pattern, you know how useful Hyperledger Composer is for developing blockchain apps.
 Now you’ll take your blockchain skills to the next level by embedding and executing smart contract business terms.

 - Install and instantiate the chaincode.

 - View the transactions and the chaincode logs.